-Data can get lost from SSD due to various reasons like accidental deletion, formatting, etc. If you don't know how to perform SSD file recovery, check out this post now.
+Data can get lost from SSD due to various reasons like accidental deletion, formatting, etc. To know how to perform SSD file recovery, check out this post now.

 However, when recovering data from SSD with this tool, you have to pay attention to the Trim feature, which allows an operating system to inform an SSD which blocks of data are no longer considered in use and can be wiped internally.

 If you mistakenly deleted files from an SSD with Trim enabled, you may have no chance to recover the lost data.

 MiniTool Partition Wizard is a really useful and convenient toolkit to manage my SSD, like extending partitions, migrating OS from one disk to my SSD, and recovering the lost data from my SSD.Click to Tweet

 Now, you may get a basic understanding of the transaction that Western Digital buys SanDisk.
 If you are not clear enough about this combination and have encountered some issues with your SSD or other storage devices, please leave comments or contact us via [email protected] and we will try our best to solve it one by one.